Weberistic/uSupport-documentation/docs/extending.md

 nav_order: 7
 ---

+{: .note }
+The documentation is still a work in progress.
+More details is coming soon.

 # Extending

 If you want something to happen when a ticket is created?
 Like send additional email.
 As of uSupport version **2.0.0** we've added Notifications